scopplestone/testing/docs/documentation/userguide/workflow.md

     * Release: "Normal" execution.
     * Profile: Performance profiling using gprof.
     * Debug: Debug compiler for detailed error messages during code development.
-    * SANI: Sanitizer compiler for even more detailed error messages during code development.
+    * Sanitize: Sanitizer compiler for even more detailed error messages during code development.
+    * Nitro: Fast compiler option `-Ofast` for even more speed but at the cost of accuracy.

 * ``CMAKE_HOSTNAME``: This will display the host name of the machine you are compiling on.